Dividend Yield Ratio: Definition

 Read Dividend Yield vs Dividend Payout to learn more.

 Dividend Yield Fund

-So, the investor looking for some regular income through investment should consider dividend yield as a metric for comparison.
-The usage of this metric is limited to dividends only as we just discussed the flaws of this metric.
-Hence, for an overall return perspective, it is advisable to look at the larger picture by considering the industry in which company operates, past dividend patterns, dividend policy and investment opportunities available to company etc.
+Thus, the investor looking for some regular income through investment should consider dividend yield as a metric for comparison.
+The usage of this metric is limited to dividends only, as we discussed the flaws of this metric.
+Hence, for an overall return perspective, it is advisable to look at the larger picture by considering the industry in which the company operates, past dividend patterns, dividend policy, investment opportunities available to the company, etc.